 This diabetes drug showed promise in reducing belly fat in early studies.
 However, later studies showed conflicting results.
+Glucophage may also cause a rare but serious, life-threatening condition called lactic acidosis.
 As a result, it is recommended that women who may be at risk for diabetes discuss the pros and cons of using Glucophage with their health care providers.

-These products are not recommended and not proven to be effective in HIV+ people.
+These products are not recommended and not proven to be effective in people living with HIV.
 They usually contain stimulants that decrease appetite and make it more difficult to sleep.
 They can also increase blood pressure and make heart disease worse.

-Man-made testosterone has been studied as a treatment for lipodystrophy.
-One study of testosterone gel (Androgel) in HIV+ men showed no decrease in visceral belly fat.
+Synthetic testosterone has been studied as a treatment for lipodystrophy.
+One study of testosterone gel (Androgel) in men living with HIV showed no decrease in visceral belly fat.
 In fact, visceral fat increased and lipoatrophy in the arms and legs increased as well.

 Oxandrin is an anabolic steroid that is taken by mouth.
+Anabolic steroids are synthetic steroid hormones that look and act a lot like testosterone.
 In a small study, it decreased visceral fat.
 However, it also made LDL ("bad") cholesterol go up and HDL ("good") cholesterol go down, and was accompanied by a small drop in subcutaneous fat.
 No body fat studies have been done with the other commonly-used anabolic steroid, nandrolone decanoate.

 Ultrasound-assisted liposuction has been successfully used to remove fat accumulation in the back of the neck (buffalo hump).
 Liposuction for this purpose has a good track record of insurance coverage when health care providers justify it due to pain or sleep disorders.
 In some cases, however, the hump may return after a few months.
 Liposuction should not be used for removing visceral fat in the belly, since the procedure is designed to remove fat under the skin and not deep down around the organs.